Think about this for a moment: what do all the most successful referral programs share in common?

 - Keep your referral program top-of-mind with timely emails

 - Communicate the conditions of your referral reward clearly

-We’ve got you covered on this, too.
+So how can you improve your emails?
 There are broadly 6 things that you need to be mindful of.

 - Focus on the subject line